 I keep several Bible apps on my phone.
 In fact, the one I use the most, Accordance, isn’t even on this list because I thought it would be too specialized.
 But one Bible app I keep on my iPhone is The Study Bible by Grace to You.

 It’s quite a nice app and includes the ability to listen to an audio Bible companion to whatever passage you are on.
 But the killer feature to this app is that for an in-app purchase you can get all of the notes from the MacArthur Study Bible.
-I frequently find myself referencing this resource, so having it in my pocket is tremendously handy.
+I frequently find myself referencing this resource.
+So, having it in my pocket is tremendously handy.
 It also gives the ability to access all of MacArthur’s sermon archives from within the Bible app as well.

 I am a strong believer in healthy habits.
 Training yourself for holiness includes daily rhythms that gradually over time shape you into the man or woman God wants you to be.
 But habits are hard to form, so I’ll take any help I can get!

-One app I’ve found to help in forming habits is Productive.
+One app I’ve found to be helpful in forming habits is Productive.
 It allows you to set up habits and the frequency with which you would like to do them (e.g. daily, weekly, only on Sundays, etc.) and it will remind you at certain times to do them and ask you to log whether you have or haven’t performed that habit.
 It gives you rewards for keeping up a streak and gives you a good historical picture of how well you’ve done.
 There’s nothing like looking back on your calendar and seeing that you haven’t broken that streak for an entire month.

 I’ve used this app to track daily Bible reading and prayer habits, exercise, and even to track things I want to avoid doing.
 The digital accountability this app provides is why it’s number four on the 10 best